pandas-dev/pandas/doc/source/indexing.rst

    df[df['A'] > 0]

-With the fancy indexing capabilities discussed later, you are able to do boolean indexing in any of axes or combine a boolean vector with an indexing expression on one of the other axes
+With the advanced indexing capabilities discussed later, you are able to do boolean indexing in any of axes or combine a boolean vector with an indexing expression on one of the other axes